THE MONOLITHIC CHURCH

-The monolithic church is an underground religious building dugged in the early 12th century of gigantic proportions (38 metres long and 12 metres high).
+The monolithic church is an underground church dugged in the early 12th century of gigantic proportions (38 metres long and 12 metres high).
 At the heart of the city, the monolithic church reminds the religious activity of the city in the Middle Ages and intrigues by its unusual design.
 If it shows itself in the eyes of the visitor by the position of a 68-meter-high bell tower, then it hides itself behind the elegance of three openings on the front and a Gothic portal often closed.
 Is that the church is as well surprising as fragile!

-From the ancient Greek «mono» meant «single» and «lithos», «stone», its name refers to a building dug into the limestone plateau and whose current structure still forms a single block.
-The goal of its realization is probably the development of the city around a pilgrim activity on the tomb of the patron Saint St. Emilion.
+From the ancient Greek « mono » meant « single » and « lithos », « stone », its name refers to a building dug into the limestone plateau and whose current structure still forms a single block.
+The goal of its realization is probably the development of the city around a pilgrim activity on the tomb of the patron saint St. Emilion.
 In memory of the Breton hermit who had settled in a nearby cave during the 8th century, and in order to edify the faithful, the ambition to achieve a sufficiently large reliquary church to host hundreds of pilgrims, was born.

 Carved in the 12th century, painted in the 14th, devastated in the 16th, battered in the 18th during the Revolution and restored in the 20th !
 Today, it is still consecrated and hosts regular religious ceremonies, sometimes concerts, but also induction ceremonies of the Brotherhood of wines of Saint-Emilion - The Jurade.
 Mainly it is an unavoidable place to visit for an unforgettable, daily guided tour.